sfcaracciolo/xtream-ai-assignment-engineer/README.md

 ```
 ### Challenge 3

-An API was developed with flask and sqlite.
+An API was developed with flask and sqlite in `src\challenge3\__init__.py`.
 All endpoints are `json/application` with raw json data as input/output builded as a combination of 3 dicts:
 ```python
 ID = { 'id': int }
 PRICE = { 'price': float }